 The Walk/Run traverses gently rolling hills continuing through historic Milltown and passing scenic Blue River.
 While in Crawford County you may also enjoy the foliage, explore Marengo Cave, camp, boat or fish at Patoka State Fish and Wildlife Area, O’Bannon Woods, or Hemlock Cliffs.

 SWICACC’s mission is to “Provide a safe reporting location for victims of crime and their families with community based multi-disciplinary teams that provide support, promote justice and help to prevent violence.”
-SWICACC provides forensic interviewing services to children reporting abuse in Region 17 which includes, Crawford, Daviess, Dubois, Martin, Orange, Perry and Spencer counties.
+SWICACC provides forensic interviewing services to children reporting abuse in Indiana Region 17 which includes, Crawford, Daviess, Dubois, Martin, Orange, Perry and Spencer counties.
 This not-for-profit organization was started in 2009 when it was recognized that southwestern Indiana did not have adequate services for child abuse victims and their caregivers in these seven (7) counties.
-SWICACC is funded through federal grants, donations and fundraising efforts like our annual 5K.
+SWICACC is funded through federal grants, donations, and fundraising efforts like our annual 5K.

 Join us to celebrate the life of Master Trooper Rick Magill who was an advocate for all children and celebrate the courage of those who report abuse and find the strength to heal from their abuse.

 For Questions Contact: Tamara Lampert at email@example.com or Cheryl Hillenburg at SIRVAW@juno.com.

 Please like our Facebook Page- Southwestern Indiana Child Advocacy Center Coalition.